mark8m/course-docs/docs/course-outline.md

 All students are expected to consult the [Academic Integrity website ](https://www.ualberta.ca/current-students/academic-resources/academic-integrity)for clarification on the various academic offences.
 All forms of academic dishonesty are unacceptable at the University.
 Any suspected academic offence in this course will be reported to the College of Natural and Applied Sciences.
 Suspected cases of non-academic misconduct will be reported to the Dean of Students.
 The College, the Faculty of Science, and the Dean of Students are committed to student rights and responsibilities, and adhere to due process and administrative fairness, as outlined in the Code of Student Behaviour and the Student Conduct Policy.
 Anyone who is found in violation is likely to receive a sanction.
 Typical sanctions for academic misconduct include conduct probation, a mark reduction or a mark of 0 on an assessment, a grade reduction or a grade of F in a course, a remark on the transcript, and a recommendation for suspension or expulsion.
 Sanctions for non-academic misconduct include conduct conditions, fines, suspension of essential or non-essential University services and resources, and suspension or expulsion from the University.

+### Appropriate Collaboration: Exams

+Exams are confidential.
+No discussion of the contents of the exam is permitted except with instructors.

-### Appropriate Collaboration: Assignments and Exams
+### Appropriate Collaboration: Assignments

 Students are not permitted to copy solutions on homework assignments.
 Here are some tips to avoid copying on assignments: